Catalyst CEO Champions For Change Advance Women In Leadership Despite Pandemic ChallengesDecember 14, 2021

 - Tracking and measuring progress against defined goals.

 The Catalyst CEO Champions For Change companies represent more than 11 million employees and over $3 trillion in revenue globally.
 Since global data collection began in 2018, this group has continually outperformed their global peers in the representation of women across the leadership pipeline.

 Join the conversation: #CatalystForChange

-Catalyst is a global nonprofit working with some of the world’s most powerful CEOs and leading companies to help build workplaces that work for women.
-Founded in 1962, Catalyst drives change with pioneering research, practical tools, and proven solutions to accelerate and advance women into leadership—because progress for women is progress for everyone.
+Catalyst is a global nonprofit supported by many of the world’s most powerful CEOs and leading companies to help build workplaces that work for women.
+Founded in 1962, Catalyst drives change with preeminent thought leadership, actionable solutions, and a galvanized community of multinational corporations to accelerate and advance women into leadership—because progress for women is progress for everyone.